JohnCoene/javascript-for-r/_book/7-02-webpack-npm-discover.md

 # Discover Webpack and NPM {#webpack-intro-discover}

-In this chapter we discover how to feature webpack and NPM in a very simple shiny project, the idea is not to build a complex application, only to discover how one might go about bringing them into an R project and observe some of their benefits (and potential issues).
+In this chapter, we discover how to feature webpack and NPM in a straightforward shiny project.
+The idea is not to build a complex application, only to find out how one might go about bringing them into an R project and observe some of their benefits (and potential issues).

-There is a lot of depth to NPM and webpack, we only touch upon the surface here so we can obtain a basic setup for a shiny application.
-We'll eventually go into slightly more details as this part of the book progress but it will by no means fully explore the realm of webpack.
-It's always a good idea to take a look at the [official documentation](https://webpack.js.org/) in order to get a better picture of the technology.
+There is a lot of depth to NPM and webpack; we only touch upon the surface here so we can obtain a basic setup for a shiny application.
+We'll eventually go into slightly more details as this part of the book progress, but it will by no means fully explore the realm of webpack.
+It's always a good idea to take a look at the [official documentation](https://webpack.js.org/) to get a better picture of the technology.

 ## Installation {#webpack-intro-install}

-As Node's Package Manager a working installation of node.js is required: NPM ships with it.
-A bit like R in a sense where the package manager also comes with the language, install R and you can install packages from CRAN with `install.packages`.
+As Node's Package Manager, a working installation of node.js is required: NPM ships with it.
+A bit like R in a sense where the package manager also comes with the language, install R, and you can install packages from CRAN with `install.packages`.
 The same applies here, install Node and you can install NPM packages from the command line.

 <div class="rmdnote">
 <p>We are only going to use Node.js <em>indirectly</em>, some of its functionalities and its package manager.
 This is not about building Node applications.</p>